German short-term yields hit record low as ECB mulls deposit rate tweaks

 “Technically uncovered Bund auctions are now a familiar event and the tone in the market remains bullish,” said Rabobank’s McGuire.

-Italy sold 1 billion euros of inflation-linked bonds maturing in 2023 and 2032 and 1.5 billion euros in zero-coupon bonds.
-Portugal sold almost 1 billion euros of 10-year bonds.
-(Additional reporting by John Geddie; Editing by Richard Balmforth)
+Italy sold 1 billion euros of inflation-linked bonds maturing in 2023 and 2032 and Portugal sold almost 1 billion euros of 10-year bonds.
+(Reporting by Dhara Ranasinghe; Editing by Hugh Lawson)